-Except as provided in Rule 22.3(e), no matter will be put to the vote at the assemblies of Members which constitute the meeting of Members and all matters to be decided at the annual meeting will be decided by postal or electronic vote;
+No matter will be put to the vote at the assemblies of Members which constitute the meeting of Members and all matters to be decided at the annual meeting will be decided by postal or electronic vote;

 No quorum will be required to hold such an assembly;

-At least two Directors must be present at each such assembly, one of whom will present the Annual Report to, and receive comments and answer questions thereon and on the Summary of that Annual Report, from the Members present;
+At least three Directors must be present at each such assembly, one of whom will present the information provided to Members under Rule 23.2, and receive comments and answer questions thereon and on the Summary of that Annual Report, from the Members present;

-The Board will make provision at each such assembly for the collection of ballot papers for any resolution to be put to the annual meeting; and

-In the case of a proposal to remove and/or appoint an auditor or to approve the audited accounts, unless a poll is demanded, voting at a meeting of Members shall be by whichever of the following methods as is determined by the chairperson of the meeting:

-Voting by voice; or

-Voting by show of hands.

 Notice of annual meeting

 With each notice of an annual meeting of Members, the Board will deliver:

-The Agenda for the Annual General Meeting
+The Agenda for the General Meeting

-The summary of the Annual Report and a summary of the audited accounts;
+At the discretion of the Board the Annual Report and/or the summary of the Annual Report and a summary of the audited accounts;

-Postal or electronic voting papers in relation to any resolution to be put to the annual meeting, together with any other notices or information required by these Rules to be sent with those postal vote papers;
+Postal or electronic voting papers in relation to any resolution to be put to the annual meeting, together with any other notices or information required by these Rules to be sent with those papers;

 Notice of the date and time at which the postal or electronic vote in relation to any matter to be put to the meeting closes;

-Notice of the dates, times and places of the assemblies of Members which will constitute the annual meeting;
+Notice of the dates, times and places of the assemblies of Members (if any) which will constitute or form part of the annual meeting or;

 Attendance at the Annual General Meeting shall be open to all Members.
 Any notice relating to a rule change shall be forwarded to Members at least 30 days before the date of the meeting.